Allan Bak Jensen

-Allan Bak Jensen (born 21 March 1978 in Denmark) is a Danish retired footballer.
+Allan Bak Jensen (born 21 March 1978) is a Danish retired footballer.

 Career

 In 2000/01, Bak Jensen scored 16 goals in the Danish Superliga, and was the second top scorer that season.

 At the age of 25, he retired from football due to a long-term back injury.

 After retirement, he became an agent and founded Elite Consulting, which is considered to be Denmark's most successful agent group.